Boiler Safety Frequently Asked Questions

 TDLR requires each boiler to be inspected internally (if applicable) and externally at the time of installation and at subsequent intervals.
 TDLR also reviews and maintains summary reports of the in-service inspections of nuclear boilers that are submitted by the owner or operator.
 TDLR performs reviews of boiler manufacture and repair facilities and owner/operators located in the state for accreditation by the American Society of Mechanical Engineers (ASME), the National Board of Boiler and Pressure Vessel Inspectors, or TDLR.
 TDLR also performs boiler accident investigations.

-TDLR offers a variety of methods to access information and services via the TDLR website, Facebook, Twitter, program brochures, Commission and Advisory Board meetings, external focus groups, press releases, a toll-free number, and an e-mail list server subscription.2.
-When and for what purpose was the program created?
+TDLR offers a variety of methods to access information and services via the TDLR website, Facebook, Twitter, program brochures, Commission and Advisory Board meetings, external focus groups, press releases, a toll-free number, and an e-mail list server subscription.

 The Boiler Safety program was created in 1937 and is codified in Chapter 755 of the Texas Health and Safety Code (the Code).
 The program was created to protect Texans through the safe operation and frequent inspection of boilers.
 The impetus for this regulation was the New London School explosion in 1937, which killed approximately 300 school children and teachers.